TAHA-brazy/wing-cfd-analysis/README.md

 The results show that the addition of winglets reduces the strength of wingtip vortices and shifts them away from the wing surface.
 This leads to a more stable airflow and contributes to improved aerodynamic efficiency.

+👉Discussion:

+The improvements observed are consistent with aerodynamic theory, where winglets reduce induced drag by weakening wingtip vortices.

 🧠 Conclusion

 A parametric analysis was conducted for angles of attack ranging from 2° to 8°.
 The results show consistent aerodynamic improvements with the integration of canted winglets across all tested conditions.
 At an angle of attack of 6°, the winglet configuration achieved a drag reduction of approximately 3% and a lift increase of about 8%, resulting in an overall efficiency improvement of around 11%.